Suburbs of Johannesburg: Northern suburbs

+Sandton City, the first building to be built in Sandton to replace the commercial function of the CBD.

 The northern suburbs, located in Regions 2, 3, 4, and 7, include the most wealthy and developed parts of the city.
 Spreading to the north from the inner city to the border with Midrand, the northern suburbs include both large housing developments and commercial centres.
 The northern suburbs benefited greatly from the deterioration of the CBD, as many people and businesses moved.
 The northern suburbs have developed along the M1 and N1 highways, which serve as their major arterial roads.
 The N1 Western Bypass connects the northern suburbs with the north-western suburbs.

 The residential areas in the northern suburbs are mainly formal, with no significant areas of informal housing, or housing that lacks a permanent structure.
 Although this is an established area, there is a trend of land use change from residential to commercial, especially along main arterial roads and around established nodes.
 The area is also becoming more dense, as large residential properties are subdivided, or redeveloped, as townhouse and cluster house complexes.
 The area is well connected to road networks, especially along the north-south axis formed by the M1 and N1.
 Roads to the east and west are less well developed, as there are no freeways travelling in that direction.